Achomawi: Puberty rites

 A girl would begin her puberty ritual by having her ears pierced by her father or another relative.
-She would then be picked up, dropped, and then hit with an old basket, before running away.
+She would then be picked up, dropped, then hit with an old basket, before running away.
 During this part, her father would pray to the mountains for her.
 The girl would return in the evening with a load of wood, another symbol of women's roles within the community, like the basket.
 She would then build a fire in front of her house and dance around it throughout the night, with relatives participating; around the fire or inside the house.
 Music would accompany the dance, made by a deer hoof rattle.
 During the ritual time, she would have herbs stuffed up her nose to avoid smelling venison being cooked.
 In the morning, she would be picked up and dropped again, and she would run off with the deer hoof rattle.
 This repeated for five days and nights.
 On the fifth night, she would return from her run to be sprinkled with fir leaves and bathed, completing the ritual.

-Boys’ puberty rites were similar to the girls ritual but adds shamanistic elements.
-The boys ears are pierced, and then he is hit with a bowstring and runs away to fast and bathe in a lake or spring.
+Boys’ puberty rites were similar to the girl's ritual but add shamanistic elements.
+The boy's ears are pierced, and then he is hit with a bowstring and runs away to fast and bathe in a lake or spring.
 While he is gone, his father prays for the mountains and the Deer Woman to watch over the boy.
 In the morning, he returns, lighting fires during his trip home and eats outside the home and then runs away again.
-He stays several nights away, lighting fires, piling up stones and drinking through a reed so that his teeth would not come into contact with water.
-If he sees an animal on the first night in the lake or spring or dream of an animal; that animal would become his personal protector.
-If the boy has a vision like this, he will become a shaman.
+He stays away several nights, lighting fires, piling up stones and drinking through a reed so that his teeth do not come in contact with water.
+If he sees an animal on the first night in the lake or spring or dreams of an animal, that animal becomes his personal protector, and he will become a shaman.